PFS Research Finds UK Retailers Still Need to Prepare for Brexit

 With just over half (54%) of UK retailers reporting that they are either fully prepared for Brexit, or will be by the end of 2020, this still leaves a significant proportion of retailers who won’t be ready in time.
 The research has also uncovered that most retailers believe Brexit will have some kind of impact on their business operations.

-As the clock ticks down to the end of 2020, many retailers are realising that the time to act is now.
+As the clock ticks down to the end of 2020, many retailers are realizing that the time to act is now.

 Key findings from the research include: